Finance Leaders Fellowship - FLF FAQs

 What do we expect from Fellows?

 The program requires each Fellow to commit to attending approximately 26 days of seminar meetings (4 seminars of 5-7 days each).
-Below are the expected dates for the 2020 Class seminars.
 More information can be found under the "Program" section.

 What is the Aspen Global Leadership Network (AGLN) ?